jsonnet-libs/docsonnet/README.md

 Then, you can render the markdown to the `docs/` folder using the following command:

 ```
-jsonnet -S -c -m docs/ docs.jsonnet
+jsonnet -J vendor -S -c -m docs/ docs.jsonnet
 ```

-Note that this requires `doc-util` to be installed to `vender/` to work properly.
+Note that this requires `doc-util` to be installed to `vendor/` to work properly.

 ### docsonnet binary